-In the presence of a catalyst—typically platinum, palladium, nickel, or rhodium—hydrogen can be added across a triple bond to take an alkyne to an alkene and an alkene to an alkane.
-In practice, it is difficult to isolate the alkene product of this reaction, though a poisoned catalyst—a catalyst with fewer available reactive sites—can be used.
-As the hydrogen is immobilized on the surface of the catalyst, the triple or double bonds are hydrogenated in a syn fashion, that is to say, the hydrogen atoms come from the same side of the molecule.
-For an example, see .
+In the presence of a catalyst—typically platinum, palladium, nickel, or rhodium—hydrogen can be added across a triple or a double bond to take an alkyne to an alkene or an alkene to an alkane.
+In practice, it is difficult to isolate the alkene product of this reaction, though a poisoned catalyst—a catalyst with fewer available reactive sites—can be used to do so.
+As the hydrogen is immobilized on the surface of the catalyst, the triple or double bonds are hydrogenated in a syn fashion; that is to say, the hydrogen atoms add to the same side of the molecule.

-Alkenes and alkynes can also be halogenated with the halogen adding across the double or triple bond.
+Alkenes and alkynes can also be halogenated with the halogen adding across the double or triple bond, in a similar fashion to hydrogenation.
 The halogenation of an alkene results in a dihalogenated alkane product, while the halogenation of an alkyne can produce a tetrahalogenated alkane.

-Alkenes and alkynes can react with hydrogen halides like HCl or HBr.
+Alkenes and alkynes can react with hydrogen halides like HCl and HBr.
 Hydrohalogenation gives the corresponding vinyl halides or alkyl dihalides, depending on the number of HX equivalents added.
 The addition of water to alkynes is a related reaction, except the initial enol intermediate converts to the ketone or aldehyde.
-If the alkene is asymmetric, the reaction will follow Markovnikov's rule—the halide will be added to the carbon with more alkyl substituents .
+If the alkene is asymmetric, the reaction will follow Markovnikov's rule—the halide will be added to the carbon with more alkyl substituents.